THE LOST CODES OF EDEN

 In dismantling some contemporary conspiracy theories and imagining others as thousands of years old, woven through the book is an indictment of divisiveness—and more specifically, calling out corporations and government for creating and enforcing divisions, the better to control the populace for their own ends.

-Although not explicitly a “spiritual” novel, Children of God does contain a spiritual transmission.
+Although not explicitly a “spiritual” novel, The Lost Codes of Eden does contain a spiritual transmission.
 It conveys to the reader (I almost said “viewer,” because the book is so vividly written as to appear in this reader’s mind as a film treatment) a RE-programming, an upgraded Operating System, you might say.
 It is nothing short of the remedy for divisiveness in late modern culture–whether along lines of gender, race, or religion.
 The central message of the novel is about UNITY among humans (and maybe even other kinds of beings, more mythic or more angelic).
 And right alongside that is a message about the DIVINITY among humans: There is no human being that is not a child of God.

 The Power of the Story: A Vibrant, Powerful and Unique Female Protagonist

 While poking at the right and the left camps with equal relish, the author really does so only to more effectively paint a picture of a vibrant populace struggling against the manipulations of huge tech corporations and government.

 The message of unity is carried throughout the novel in the character of Ana, the protagonist.

 She’s one of the strongest female characters I’ve seen in mainstream fiction lately.
 Learned, sexy, vital, challenging, personable, clever, and independent as well as loving.